 1. It’s Usually Easy to Enroll and Get Started with an Employee Stock Purchase Plan

 As mentioned, the process to enroll and contribute to an employee stock purchase plan is easy.
 Your company will typically inform you of your ability to participate in the plan and send the appropriate documentation.
 If you choose to participate, you notify your employer of that decision by completing the requisite paperwork.

 When you enroll, you will need to indicate how much money you plan to contribute.
 This is often determined as a percentage of your salary or a stated dollar amount.
-Contributions are often deducted, post-tax, from your paycheck.
+Contributions are often deducted, pre-tax, from your paycheck.

 2. An ESPP Often Lets You Purchase Shares Below Market Value

 On the purchase date of the employee stock purchase plan, contributions are used to buy shares of stock.
 The cost of the shares may be equal to the fair market value of the stock on the purchase date — but many ESPPs include certain provisions like a purchase price discount and a lookback provision.